Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 #pagebreak()

 #subsubsubsection("Hyprland Implementation")
-Hyprlands monitors can be configured by three different approaches.
+Hyprland's monitors can be configured by three different approaches.
 The first would be to just use the inbuilt hyprctl tool, which provides a monitor command that can either display monitors in a human-readable way or output it directly to JSON.
 For this, it would be necessary to spawn the tool within the plugin and